Answering Your Pet Raccoon Questions

 Do pet raccoons stink?

-Not really, no. Especially when compared to pet foxes, which have an incredibly strong oder.
+Not really, no. Especially when compared to pet foxes, which have an incredibly strong odor.
 Just remember to clean their litter box!

 Do pet raccoons have rabies?